 You might be able to find PSLs and cozy sweaters abound, but I am NOT ready to give into all things Fall.
-I am a huge Tiki-phile and one of the best parts about Tiki culture is the escapism it
+I love a good tropical drink no matter what time of year it is!
+And this Mermaid Colada is the perfect one to sip on for some escapism the chiller days ahead, even if it’s just for a few sips.

 Green and blue green algae comes in powdered form or capsules and can be found online (this is the one that I used).
-Spirulina can be a bit tricky because it does have a “sea flavor” to it, but it perfectly masked by creamy coconut, sweet pineapple juice, spicy rum, and tart Tropicana Premium Lemonade.
-The lemonade is made with no artificial sweeteners or flavors which I feel good about mixing into my drinks.
-Tiki drinks always go all out when it comes to garnishes and the Mermaid Colada is no different!
+Spirulina can be a bit tricky to work with because it does have a “sea flavor” to it, but it perfectly masked by creamy coconut, sweet pineapple juice, spicy rum, and tart lemonade.
+Tropical/tiki drinks always go all out when it comes to garnishes and the Mermaid Colada is no different!
 I topped mine with kiwi, starfruit, pineapple, coconut flakes, and pineapple leaves, two made to look like a mermaid tale of course!
 I also added mermaid hued white chocolate shells I made (you can find the mold for the mini shells here and the natural food dye I used here) to top it all off.
 I plan to keep mixing these Mermaid Coladas as it continues to get colder, even if I have to wear a parka!

 - 2 oz coconut cream